jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 - `use_bias`: A boolean indicating whether to use bias in the convolutional and fully connected layers.
 - `weights_initializer`: A string or dictionary representing the initializer to use for the weights.
 - `bias_initializer`: A string or dictionary representing the initializer to use for the biases.
-- `norm`: A string representing the type of normalization to use.
+- `norm`: A string representing the type of normalization to apply to the output of the convolutional and fully connected layers.
 - `norm_params`: A dictionary representing the parameters for the normalization.
 - `activation`: A string representing the activation function to use.
 - `dropout`: A float representing the dropout rate.
 - `reduce_output`: A string indicating how to reduce the output tensor of the convolutional layers along the sequence length dimension.

-The constructor initializes the object by setting the values of its attributes based on the provided parameters.
+The constructor initializes various attributes of the object based on the provided parameters.
 It also creates instances of other classes (`EmbedSequence`, `ParallelConv1DStack`, `SequenceReducer`, and `FCStack`) and assigns them to attributes of the object.

 ### Method **`get_schema_cls`** Overview
 The method `get_schema_cls` is a function that returns the class `StackedParallelCNNConfig`.

 This method is used to retrieve the schema class, which is a blueprint or template for creating objects with specific attributes and behaviors.
-In this case, the `StackedParallelCNNConfig` class represents a configuration for a stacked parallel convolutional neural network (CNN).
+In this case, the `StackedParallelCNNConfig` class represents a configuration for a stacked parallel convolutional neural network.

-By calling `get_schema_cls`, you can obtain an instance of the `StackedParallelCNNConfig` class, which can then be used to create objects with the desired configuration for the stacked parallel CNN.
+By calling `get_schema_cls()`, you can obtain an instance of the `StackedParallelCNNConfig` class, which can then be used to create objects with the desired configuration for the stacked parallel CNN.

 #### **Method Details**
 The given code defines a function named `get_schema_cls` that returns the class `StackedParallelCNNConfig`.